You found our list of the best virtual retreat ideas.

 The format adapts well to online, and so you can include a virtual murder mystery as part of your retreat.

-Here is a list of virtual murder mystery games.
+Here is a list of virtual murdering mystery games.

 Online Escape Games are another popular activity for teams.
 For this event, your group works together to solve cryptic riddles, follow clues and find the number or key needed to escape the room.
 For example, we recently did an escape game that was a simulated art heist.